-Capital resources consisting of shareholders' equity and total debt represent our overall financial strength to support writing and growing our insurance businesses.
-At December 31, 2013, we had total capital of \$6.964 billion.
-Shareholders' equity was \$6.070 billion, an increase of \$617 million, or 11 percent, from the prior year.
-Our total debt was \$894 million, unchanged from a year ago.
+Capital resources consisting of shareholders' equity and total debt represent our overall financial strength to support current obligations and growth in our insurance businesses.
+At December 31, 2014, we had total capital of \$7.413 billion.
+Shareholders' equity was \$6.573 billion, an increase of \$503 million, or 8 percent, from the prior year.
+Our total debt was \$840 million, down \$54 million from a year ago.
 We seek to maintain a solid financial position and provide capital flexibility by keeping our ratio of debt to total capital moderate.
 We target a ratio below 20 percent.
-At year-end 2013, the ratio was 12.8 percent compared with 14.1 percent at year-end 2012.
+At year-end 2014, the ratio was 11.3 percent compared with 12.8 percent at year-end 2013.

-At the discretion of the board of directors, the company can return cash directly to shareholders:
+At the discretion of the board of directors, the company can return capital directly to shareholders as discussed below.

-• Dividends to shareholders -The ability of the company to continue paying cash dividends is subject to factors the board of directors deem relevant.
+- Dividends to shareholders -The ability of our company to continue paying cash dividends is subject to factors the board of directors deem relevant.
 While the board and management believe there is merit to sustaining the company's long record of dividend increases, our first priority is the company's financial strength.
-Over the past

-10 years, the company has paid an average of 58 percent of net income as dividends.
-Through 2013, the board had increased our cash dividend for 53 consecutive years.
-The board decisions in August 2013 and in January 2014 to increase the dividend demonstrated confidence in the company's strong capital. liquidity, financial flexibility and initiatives to grow earnings.

-• Common stock repurchase - Generally, our board believes that share repurchases can help fulfill our commitment to enhancing shareholder value.
+Over the past 10 years, the company has paid an average of 60 percent of net income as dividends.
+Through 2014, the board had increased our cash dividend for 54 consecutive years.
+The board decision in January 2015 to increase the dividend demonstrated confidence in the company's strong capital, liquidity, financial flexibility and initiatives to grow earnings. - Common stock repurchase Generally, our board believes that share repurchases can help fulfill our commitment to enhancing shareholder value.
 Consequently, the board has authorized the repurchase of outstanding shares, giving management discretion to purchase shares at reasonable prices in light of circumstances at the time of purchase.

-Our approach since mid-2008 has been to preserve capital and repurchase a minimal amount of shares.
+Our approach since mid-2008 has been to hold capital adequate to support future growth of our insurance operations and repurchase a minimal amount of shares.
 Those repurchases were intended to partially offset the issuance of shares through equity compensation plans, primarily due to vesting of service-based restricted stock units of equity awards granted in the past.
 Our corporate Code of Conduct restricts repurchases during certain time periods.
 The details of the repurchase authorizations and activity are described in Item 5, Market for the Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities.